tutkli/ngx-breakpoint-observer/README.md

 import { observeBreakpoints } from 'ngx-breakpoint-observer';

 const breakpoints = observeBreakpoints({
+  mobile: 0, // optional
   tablet: 640,
   laptop: 1024,
   desktop: 1280,
 });

+// Can be 'mobile' or 'tablet' or 'laptop' or 'desktop' const activeBreakpoint = breakpoints.active();

+// true or false
 const laptop = breakpoints.between('laptop', 'desktop');
 ```